At a glance

 Your baby’s lungs are continuing to develop getting ready for them to practice breathing in the womb, and also for their first breaths after birth.
 Their skin is still translucent and their bones and organs are visible through their skin.

 It’s possible that loud noises will now be more familiar and less likely to make your baby jump.
-It’s often claimed that babies prefer soothing classical music, so feel free to introduce them to some Bach early on!
+It’s often claimed that babies prefer soothing classical music, so feel free to introduce them to some Mozart early on!

 Facts to know about your baby in week 23